 Share My Lesson Common Core Information Center

 Ready to start thinking about classroom implementation?
 Share My Lesson is a fantastic free platform where teachers can exchange lesson plans and ideas, developed by the American Federation of Teachers and TES Connect.
-Their Common Core State Standards information center is a hub for lesson plans and advice.
+Their Common Core State Standards Information Center is a hub for lesson plans and advice.
 The Share My Lesson team did the legwork of digging through more than 250,000 user-uploaded and -rated resources on the site to find the most relevant ones for teaching with the Common Core Standards -- check out the K - 8 Math Index and the 6-12 English Language Arts Index for lessons mapped to specific standards.
-They also host a Common Core Forum so you can join the discussion.
+They also host a Common Core Forum so that you can join the discussion.

 LearnZillion Common Core Lesson Plans

 Another place to look for high-quality, teacher-produced lesson plans that align to the CCSS is LearnZillion, a learning platform that combines video lessons, assessments, and progress reporting.
 In addition to sortable Math and ELA video lessons, they offer a handy Common Core navigator.
 This organization has a great backstory -- started by a public school in Washington D.C. as a home-grown repository for screencast lessons made by their teachers, they caught the attention of edtech funders and ended up with seed money to take their idea to a national level.
 Watch a video or read a blog and hear a podcast from Marketplace about LearnZillion.

 Khan Academy Practice Problems

 Looking for resources to support math instruction?
 Khan Academy has created thousands of CCSS-aligned math problems, created and reviewed by math educators.
 Check out the Common Core map on their website to browse skills and related math exercises by grade and relevant standard.
 Adaptive software helps to identify gaps and show progress on each student's learning dashboard, and real-time tracking data is available to teachers.